What does 'impacted' mean?

 How long will the operation take?

-This depends on the position of the impacted canine and whether the operation is being carried out with local anaesthesia alone or with additional intravenous sedation.
+This depends on the position of the impacted canine and whether the operation is being carried out with local anaesthesia alone.

 An appointment for surgery under local anaesthesia usually lasts 60 minutes.
-When intravenous sedation is used, an appointment usually lasts 90 minutes.
 The longer time allows for the recovery period needed before you can be discharged home.

 Will I be in pain afterwards?

 You should not feel any pain immediately after the operation as the area of surgery will be numb from the local anaesthetic.